 - Cheese if desired

-Divide ground beef into 4 (½-pound) or 6 (1/3-pound) portions.
-Gently form into patties of equal size (1-inch thickness) without overworking the meat.
+- Divide ground beef into 4 (½-pound) or 6 (1/3-pound) portions.
+When handling the meat, gently form into patties of equal size (1-inch thickness) without overworking the meat.
 Gently create a divot with thumb in the center of each burger.
 Arrange on a plate in a single layer, cover and chill for at least 1 hour and up to 6 hours.

-Heat the grill to high (gas or charcoal).
-Brush and oil the grill.
+- Heat the grill to high (gas or charcoal); 375-400 degrees F. Brush and oil the grill.
 Lightly brush one side of the burgers with olive oil, place them on the grill (olive oil side down); brush the top side with olive oil.
 Cover, cook for 2-3 minutes to sear the bottom (you should see grill marks).

 - Flip and cook an additional 2-3 minutes for rare, 4-5 for medium-rare or 6-7 for medium doneness as measured with an Instant Read thermometer.
 If adding sliced cheese, add 2 minutes before burger is finished grilling.
 NOTE: time will be less if cooking 1/3-pound burgers.